ensi-platform/core-components/README.md

 After review approval and merging task-branch to master, you should publish a new version.

-1. Firstly, rebuild the package in actual master:
+1. Firstly, actualize master and rebuild the package:

 ```bash
 git checkout master